 If a condition of the scheduled day surgery requires additional care beyond the recovery period, the client may be placed in outpatient observation (stay less than 48 hours).
-The observation period must be submitted on an outpatient claim (TOB 131) using the hospital's provider identifier.
+The observation period must be submitted on an outpatient claim (TOB 131) using the hospital's NPI and taxonomy code.
 If the client requires inpatient admission following the observation stay, the admission date for the inpatient claim is the date the client was placed in observation.
-All charges for services provided from the time of observation placement (excluding the surgical procedure) must be included on the inpatient claim (TOB 111) using the hospital's provider identifier.
+All charges for services provided from the time of observation placement (excluding the surgical procedure) must be included on the inpatient claim (TOB 111) using the hospital's NPI and taxonomy code.
 The principal diagnosis to be used on the inpatient claim is the complication of the surgery that necessitated the extended stay.
-The day surgery procedure must still be submitted as an outpatient procedure under the HASC provider identifier.
+The day surgery procedure must still be submitted as an outpatient procedure under the HASC NPI and taxonomy code.